Whyle/android_device_xiaomi_apollo/README.md

 ```
 . build/envsetup.sh
 lunch omni_apollo-eng
-mka recoveryimage ALLOW_MISSING_DEPENDENCIES=true # Only if you use minimal twrp tree.
+export ALLOW_MISSING_DEPENDENCIES=true # Only if you use minimal twrp tree.
+mka recoveryimage
 ```

 To test it: